There is an option now on your profile page

 - Cool Horse: Made of diamonds, naturally.

-- Expy: Players were thinking it, the developers were thinking it, EVERYONE WAS THINKING IT: She looks a lot like Rarity from My Little Pony: Friendship Is Magic.
+- Expy: She looks a lot like Rarity from My Little Pony: Friendship Is Magic.
 Except Butt Stallion doesn't speak.
 This is very much intentional.

 - Extreme Omnivore: She eats Eridium, both to restore light to the world and to crap out loot.

 - She's Got Legs: Tiny Tina thinks so.